edheltzel/flightdeck-esbuild/README.md

 ### [📁 File Structure ](#file-structure)

-Flightdeck is a very opinionated starter kit, so the file structure is very specific to our needs.
+flightdeck is a very opinionated starter kit, so the file structure is very specific to our needs.
 All the Eleventy configuration is done in the `.eleventy.js` file, but it is broken down into sections for easier navigation and maintain.
 All Eleventy configuration options are available, see the [Eleventy Docs](https://www.11ty.dev/docs/config/) for more information.

 <details>
   <summary>File Structure</summary>